dmbarbour/Sirea/README.md

 An interesting possibility is to seek *stability without stateful semantics*.
 Stateful semantics refers to systematically preserving information from past into present time.
 Stability doesn't require information be preserved, only that avoid changing unnecessarily - something that can *naturally* be achieved by use of non-deterministic semantics.
 Stability is suitable in cases where you don't strongly care *what* the information is so long as it's consistent and stable - potential domains would include UI layout, live dependency injection, or a path planning system.
 Constraint logic programming and many machine learning techniques offer [effective approaches](http://awelonblue.wordpress.com/2012/03/14/stability-without-state/) to stability.

 Stateless stability can help alleviate need for real state, and thus simplify reasoning about systems (especially during partial failure and recover).

-*NOTE:* Reactive state transition and reactive term rewriting potentially allow for non-determinism.
-Fortunately these could be resolved arbitrarily.
-E.g. for ambiguous state transition, choose the lowest available integer.
-For reactive term rewriting, access to structure of rules would be necessary to impose deterministic ordering on them.
-Non-determini

-*NOTE:* If you need *differences* between past and present values (e.g. to redraw the dirty rectangles), then RDP offers a stateless alternative: use `bpeek` to instead find differences between present and future values.
-This works up to a small constant time, though can work longer if preceded by `bdelay` to recover stability.

-*NOTE:* Sirea and RDP will automatically remember values where necessary.
-No state is needed to combine signals with `bzip`, and use of `badjeqf` can help filter updates that would be identical in order to improve stability.
-If *memoization* is desired, you should either use [lazy Haskell techniques](http://hackage.haskell.org/package/MemoTrie-0.5) (at risk of space leak!) or use a dedicated state model.

-*NOTE:* State IS necessary if you want to model choking of updates, e.g. such that you see at most one update each second.
-Choking uses state to record the selected value.
-Animated state, such as *animated reactive term rewriting*, can model choking quite elegantly. *Not that choking is elegant.* Be cautious about choking; it can mask feedback issues without solving them (often better to take the hit, *find* the problem, solve it by design).

 ## Modeling Control Flow and Workflow